-InvestmentPriority 4.e

-General guiding principles for the selection of operations common to every priority investments are described on Section 5.

-Both strategic and standard projects are feasible under this IP according to the financial allocation described in section 5.3.g.

-Specific selection principles for projects under this Investment Priority should:
+Investment Priority 4.e investments are described on Section 5. lection of operations common to every priority e feasible under this IP according to the financial under this Investment Priority should:

 • contribute to at least one of three types of changes: substitutions of unsustainable with sustainable flows, more efficient use of materials and energy and development of circular chains.